krateoplatformops/azuredevops-provider-kog-chart/README.md

 To revoke permissions for a pipeline, you need to:
 1. Manually remove the specific `Pipeline` in the Azure DevOps UI under the `Pipeline permission` section of the resource you want to manage (e.g., `Environment`, `Queue`, etc.).
-2. Update the `PipelinePermission` resource by removing the specific pipeline from the `pipelines` array in the `PipelinePermission` resource.
+2. Update the `PipelinePermission` resource on Kubernetes by removing the specific pipeline `id` from the `pipelines` array in the `PipelinePermission` resource.

 ##### Main changes w.r.t. original OAS for `PipelinePermission`